Sam06002/WhisperFeed/README.md

 # WhisperFeed

-A modern social media platform built with Next.js, Express, and MongoDB, featuring a sleek X.com-inspired design.
-WhisperFeed focuses on anonymous expression and interaction, allowing users to share thoughts and connect without revealing their identity.
+A modern social media platform built with Next.js, Express, and MongoDB, focusing on anonymous expression and interaction.
+WhisperFeed allows users to share thoughts and connect without revealing their identity.

 ## Features

-- 🎨 Modern UI inspired by X.com
+- 🎨 Modern and intuitive user interface
 - 🔐 Anonymous user authentication (username/password only)
 - 🌐 Anonymous post sharing and interaction
 - 🔒 Privacy-focused design